Enlightening measures to reduce CO2 emissions in warehouses and pharmacies

-As a leading international wholesale and retail company, McKesson Europe operates 110 own and seven managed wholesale branches across Europe, supplies more than 55,000 pharmacies and hospitals every day and owns more than 2,100 pharmacies.
+As a leading international wholesale and retail company, McKesson Europe operates 118 wholesale branches across Europe, supplies more than 58,000 pharmacies and hospitals every day and owns about 2,000 pharmacies.
 In all of our buildings, whether our own or long-term rentals, energy management is a key factor in fighting climate change.

 Focus on high impact